egberts/egberts.github.io-src/content/articles/vxlan.md

 - multi-tenant routing and security

-Even if the VLAN ID were expanded from 12 bits:
+Even if the VLAN ID expands from 12 bits:

 - VLANs fundamentally lack tenant isolation at Layer-3
-- VXLAN overlays provide network virtualization, not just segmentation.
+- VXLAN overlays provide network virtualization, not for segmentation.

 Expanding the VLAN ID would require changing every switch ASIC
 ----